LOST IN TRANSLATION

 Those halcyon days of summer, when you are busy

 In a world adults cannot enter.
+Or splashing on shorelines

-You were a blur to others....
+While running so fast, you were a blur to others.

 Monday 18th February 2019 4:31 pm